 What Are My Mesothelioma Treatment Options?

-Curative treatments are used to help extend a patient’s lifespan, while palliative treatments exist to manage symptoms and reduce discomfort.
+Curative treatments are given to help extend a patient’s lifespan, whereas palliative treatments manage symptoms and reduce discomfort.
 Doctors generally use the same mesothelioma treatments to achieve curative or palliative goals.

 Video Summary: Registered Nurse Amy Fair discusses standard mesothelioma treatments and how patients can pick the best option.
 View Transcript.